Diving in Tubbataha Reef, Philippines - Bluewater Dive Travel

 Find available liveaboards in Tubbataha or check out other liveaboards in the Philippines.

-INtro To Tubbataha Reefs
+Intro To Tubbataha Reefs

 Tubbataha Reefs is a UNESCO World Heritage site located in the Sulu Sea to the east of Palawan.
-The region's remote location combined with challenging access and limited diving season make it one of the healthiest and least exploited areas of reef in the world.
+The region's remote location, combined with challenging access and limited diving season, make it one of the healthiest and least exploited areas of reef in the world.
 Throughout the 100,000 hectares of the spectacular reef system, divers lucky enough to visit will discover a wide array of pristine coral gardens mixed with steep walls dropping down into the deep blue.
-Tubbataha park area is an important fish spawning and breeding site and is significant in terms of global marine life species diversity and richness.
+Tubbataha Park area is an important fish spawning and breeding site and is significant in terms of global marine life species diversity and richness.

 Tubbataha Reefs is divided into three main areas: North Atoll, South Atoll, and Jessy Beazley Reef.
 Tubbataha liveaboards visit each of the atolls to enable divers to experience a wide variety of Tubbataha dive sites.